jg-digital-media/version_control_blog/README.md

 "Force fields have been established on all turbo lifts and crawlways.
 Computer, run a level-two diagnostic on warp-drive systems."

 git add index.php

+git commit -m "implement feature fix v1.6"

+We should merge this into the feature branch

+git checkout feature/feature_v1.6

+git merge develop.

+Now when I run git status the branch is ahead of the remote repository by 2 commits.
+Which we can fix by git push

+The fix is now ready and cam be safely merged to the main brancj

+git checkout main

+git merge develop   - ahead by 2

+git push

+We can now delete the branches locally whuch  cam be achieved in one command

+git branch -d develop feature/feature_v1.6

+git push origin -d origin develop feature/feature_1.6

 ## Steps to Take